Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ### Can I run Filebeat as a native process?

 Yes, you can run Filebeat natively instead of a Docker-Container if you prefer.
 As long as you are using the filebeat.yml and correct configuration that is supported.
+However, the solution has been tested with Filebeat 7.9 & 7.10.
+If you see performance degregation with an 'old' Filebeat the first advice would be to upgrade the Filebeat version.

 ### What happens if Logstash is down for a while?

 In case Logstash is stopped, Filebeat cannot sent events any longer to Logstash.
 However, Filebeat remembers the position of the last sent events on each files and resumes at that position, when Logstash is available again.
-Of course, you have to make sure, files are available logn enough.
-For instance the OpenTraffic-Event Logs are configured by default to 1GB, which is sufficient for around
+Of course, you have to make sure, files are available long enough.
+For instance the OpenTraffic-Event Logs are configured by default to 1GB, which is sufficient for around 30 minutes when having 300 TPS.
+You should increase the disk space.

 ### Can I run multiple Logstash instances?

 Yes, Logstash is stateless (besides what is stored is Memcache), hence you can run as many Logstash instances as you like or need.
-In that case you have to provide multiple Logstash instances using the parameter `LOGSTASH_HOSTS`.
+In that case you have to provide multiple Logstash instances using the parameter `LOGSTASH_HOSTS` to the Filebeat instances so that they can load balance the events.

 ### Can I run multiple API-Builder instances?

 Yes, and just provide the same configuration for each API-Builder Docker-Container.
+It's recommended to run the API-Builder process along Logstash & Memcache as these components are working closely together.

+### Are there any limits in terms of TPS?

+The solution was tested up to a maximum of 1,000 TPS and was thus able to process the events that occurred in real time.
+You can read more details in the Infrastructure Sizing section.
+The solution is designed to scale to 5 Elasticsearch nodes as the indicies are configured on 5 shards.
+This means that Elasticsearch distributes each index evenly across the available nodes.
+More Elasticsearch nodes can also have an impact as there are a number of indices (e.g. per region, per type) and this allows Elasticsearch to balance the cluster even better.
+So in principle, there is no limit.
+Of course, the components like Logstash/API builder then need to scale as well.

 ### Can I customize / change the solution to my needs?